Juan Morales (Peruvian footballer)

-Juan Gustavo Waldemar Morales (born 6 March 1989) is a Peruvian footballer who plays as a midfielder.
-He currently plays for Alianza Universidad in the Torneo Descentralizado.
+Juan Gustavo Waldemar Morales Coronado (born 6 March 1989) is a Peruvian footballer who plays as a midfielder for Sport Boys in the Liga 1.

 Club career

-Juan Morales joined the CD Universidad César Vallejo first team in January 2010.
+Morales joined the CD Universidad César Vallejo first team in January 2010.
 He had to wait until the last match of the 2010 season to make his league debut in the Torneo Descentralizado.
 Interim manager Benjamín Navarro included him in the starting eleven as his debut eventually finished in a 2–0 home win over FBC Melgar.

 International career

 Morales was called up for the first time to play for the Peru national team on 10 August 2012 in an upcoming friendly.